revbayes/revbayes.github.io/tutorials/tutorial_structure/index.md

 This tutorial covers how to set up files and directories to work effectively in RevBayes {% cite Hoehna2014a Hoehna2016b %}.
 This workshop assumes no familiarity with the command line, or programming in general.
-This tutorial will discuss how to set up data and scripts directories for use with RevBayes.
 The themes of good directory structuring shown in this tutorial will be used in many othe RevBayes tutorials.

 {% section Using your computer's graphical user interface %}